-If you’re looking for an excellent destination for road trips, look no further than the Prairie State.
+If you’re looking for an excellent destination for road trips, then you’ll want to head to the Prairie State.
 With its rolling hills, lush forests, charming small towns, and top tourist destinations, Illinois offers something for everyone.

 With museums, outdoor adventures, Wrigley Field, botanical gardens, historic sites, family-friendly activities and so much more — you’ll never run out of things to do in Illinois.